 Orchestrator reference

 An orchestrator is a lightweight service that runs on a Linux or Window Server host and is responsible for coordinating identity and access management user flows.
-This service can be configured by the Maverics Platform using remote configuration providers or with local YAML configuration files (e.g. maverics.yaml).
+This service can be configured by the Maverics Platform using remote configuration providers.

 The orchestrator can be configured as a universal adaptor for identity services and applications in a number of ways:

-• Sit “in front” of an application (or many applications) as an identity-aware reverse proxy, controlling user access directly after authenticating the user with an identity provider
+• To sit “in front” of an application (or many applications) as an identity-aware reverse proxy, controlling user access directly after authenticating the user with an identity provider

-• Act as a SAML and/or OIDC identity provider, creating assertions and tokens which the apps can consume, even when the protocol the app requires is different from what the chosen IDP provides
+• To act as a SAML and/or OIDC identity provider, creating assertions and tokens which the apps can consume, even when the protocol the app requires is different from what the chosen IDP provides

-• Act as a SAML and/or OIDC client, connecting to any IdP supporting those standards and using them as the backing identity provider for apps
+• To act as a SAML and/or OIDC client, connecting to any IdP supporting those standards and using them as the backing identity provider for apps

-• Combine identity attributes from multiple sources into a single login experience, fetching user details from whatever system or directory they reside in, without having to synchronize the sources with each other.
+• To combine identity attributes from multiple sources into a single login experience, fetching user details from whatever system or directory they reside in, without having to synchronize the sources with each other.

 Versioning